-These issues are more likely to be discussed today than they were in the past.
-And clearly, explicit provisions about taxes in settlement agreements are becoming more common.
-For example, the DOJ expressly prohibited Credit Suisse from deducting its \$2.6 billion settlement for helping Americans evade taxes.
+Explicit provisions about taxes in settlement agreements are becoming more common.
+For example, the DOJ expressly prohibitted Credit Suisse from deducting its \$2.6 billion settlement for helping Americans evade taxes.
 The BNPP terror settlement also states that BNPP will not claim a tax deduction.
+By contrast, BP has done well, and not just over this \$20 billion.

-By contrast, BP has done very well, and not just over this \$20 billion.
-In fact, even before this big final settlement, BP wrote off the cost of its \$32 billion cleanup effort after the spill.
-A \$32 billion tax deduction cost American taxpayers roughly \$10 billion.
+BP wrote off the cost of its \$32 billion cleanup effort after the spill, costing American taxpayers roughly \$10 billion.
 However, the Justice Department reached a \$4 billion criminal settlement with BP over its role in the deaths of 11 workers on the oil rig when it exploded.
+That \$4 billion was explicitly made nondeductible.